 Welcome, weebs, to Animated Observations

-Have you read Chainsaw Man?
-What are your thoughts on the series?
-Let me know in the comments below.
+What are some of your favorite manga right now?
+Let me know down in the comments below.

 If you are interested in reading more from me, check under blog to read my most recent stuff, or look below for some related posts.
 Also, if you would like to support Animated Observations, consider donating on Ko-fi or through paypal, or pledging on Patreon.
 You can even support by just liking and sharing this post.